-To assist you as our partners in delivering these placements, we have developed a number of resources, including our "Quidance on Delivering APPEL Experiential Learning Placements".
-We are also mindful, that no matter what your practice setting, and even though we ae living with COVID-19 for over a year now, your student will experience a very different placement this year due to the impact of Covid-19.
-You and your team will be very familiar with the 'new normal' but these changes will be very different and strange for your student.
-We have created Preceptor-FAQ-Remote-Quidelines-4th-Year-Placements-2021, to support you with this development.
+To assist you as our partners in delivering these placements, we have developed a number of resources, including our "Guidance on Delivering APPEL Experiential Learning Placements".
+We are also mindful, that no matter what your practice setting, and even though we ae living with COVID-19 for over two years now, your student may continue to experience disruption of their placement this year due to the impact of Covid-19.
+You and your team will be very familiar with the 'new normal' but these changes may be very different and strange for your student.
+We have created APPEL Preceptor FAQ and Remote Experiential Learning Placement Guidelines 4th Year Placements 2022 to support those of you who may have a remote-working aspect to your placement.